logo

 Certificate validity and renewal process

-A Business Registration Certificate confirms the legal existence of a business in Hong Kong and must be obtained within one month of commencing operations.
+A valid Business Registration Certificate must be obtained within one month of commencing business operations.

-• Issuance: The certificate is issued after the business submits the required information and pays the business registration certificate fee.
+• Issuance: The certificate is issued once the business submits the required registration details and pays the applicable business registration fee.
+It serves as official proof of registration with the Inland Revenue Department.

-• Validity options: Businesses can choose between a 1-year or 3-year validity period at the time of registration.
+• Validity options: Businesses may choose a 1-year or 3-year validity period at the time of registration, depending on operational needs.

-• Renewal: The Business Registration Office sends a renewal demand note about one month before the current certificate expires.
-Upon payment, the receipted demand note serves as the new valid certificate.
-Limited companies are renewed automatically once payment is completed, while sole proprietorships and partnerships must handle the renewal manually.
+• Renewal: The Inland Revenue Department typically issues a renewal demand note about one month before the certificate expires.
+Upon payment, the receipted demand note constitutes the renewed Business Registration Certificate.

 Display requirement under Hong Kong law

-Under the Business Registration Ordinance, every business must:
+Under the Business Registration Ordinance, every business is required to:

-• Display the valid BR certificate in a conspicuous place at its principal place of business.
+• Display a valid Business Registration Certificate at a conspicuous location at its principal place of business

-• Produce the certificate upon request by Inland Revenue Department officers.
+• Produce the certificate upon request by officers of the Inland Revenue Department

 Consequences of non-compliance

-Failure to make timely payment can result in penalties and legal consequences.
-The IRD may impose a financial surcharge for overdue payments, and continued non-payment can lead to fines or prosecution.
-In more serious cases, the business’s registration may be suspended or declared invalid, preventing it from legally operating in Hong Kong.
+Failure to pay the business registration fee on time may result in penalties and legal consequences.
+The Inland Revenue Department may impose financial surcharges for overdue payments, and continued non-compliance can lead to fines or prosecution.

 Exemptions and reduced BR fee eligibility in Hong Kong